 For those who Elecampane well, it is one of the favorite herbs to treat and strengthen the respiratory system.

-Elecampane is an effective cure for many types of respiratory ailments, including bronchitis.
-Volatile oil gives the roots expectorant, anti-inflammatory and warming properties that help break up congestion and calm coughs.
+Elecampane tincture is an effective cure for many types of respiratory ailments, including bronchitis.
+Essential oil gives the roots expectorant, anti-inflammatory and warming properties that help break up congestion and calm coughs.